 - Even the most destructive children can undergo a transformation once they find where their strengths lie.
 Do not forget that recognizing your children’s strengths helps build their self-esteem.

 8. Be willing to give up the driver’s seat.

 Why is kids’ motivation such a big issue?
 Why do teachers and parents struggle to motivate kids?
-Science says that one of the main reasons we struggle with our kids’ motivation is because we want to “dictate” everything that our child should do.
+Science says that one of the main reasons we struggle with our children's motivation is because we want to “dictate” everything that they should do.
 We want to dictate when they should do their homework, when they can watch TV or play video games, when they can see friends and so on.
 But here’s the thing: The more kids feel that they have no say in decisions that concern them directly, the less likely they are to stick to those decisions, and there is evidence to prove that.

 - Remember that negotiation is a powerful tool that can help resolve your family’s conflicts and reduce power struggles.

-9. Be clear about your non-negotiables.
+9. Be clear about what is non-negotiable.

 - If you expect your children to participate in household chores, let them know, but remember that you’re bound to get more by allowing them to choose, to a certain extent, the chores they take on.

 One thing we rarely hear about concerning kids’ lack of motivation is that it may point to undiagnosed learning disorders or attention-related problems.

 - Certain disorders can manifest themselves in behavior such as lack of motivation, procrastination and major difficulties in concentration.
 The problem with these disorders is that they can lead your child to give up because of constant failure.